Substitution Method Calculator

 Do you know that there are other methods for solving systems of linear equations?
 You're not forced to solve by substitution method!
 You can use the elimination method (also known as the linear combination method) or Gaussian elimination, or, once you've mastered matrix determinants, Cramer's rule.

-π‘ See our elimination method calculator, linear combination calculator, and system of equations calculator to learn more about this!
+💡 See our elimination method calculator, linear combination calculator, and system of equations calculator to learn more about this!

-How to use our substitution method calculator?
+How to use our substitution method calculator

 This system of equation substitution method tools is easy to use:

-- Enter the coefficients of the system of linear equations in their respective fields.
+Enter the coefficients of the system of linear equations in their respective fields.

-- The complete solution by substitution method appears below the substitution method calculator!
+The complete solution by substitution method appears below the substitution method calculator!

-- All the substitution method steps are here in case you need them.
+All the substitution method steps are here in case you need them.

-- If you need the system solved with a higher precision (number of significant figures) than the four figs that this substitution method calculator uses by default, simply click the
+If you need the system solved with a higher precision than the four significant figures that this substitution method calculator uses by default, simply set your desired precision into the precision input field.

 Substitution method step-by-step